RealChiefChen/To-do/README.md

 the notification switch enables/disables the notification the espeak switch switches modes from espeak to espeak-ng

-you can input the default minutes in minutes box and enter it with the button below
+To change the default minutes input the minutes in the minutes box and enter it with the button below

-TO BE CONTINUED
+To enter a reminder input text in the entry box next to the button that says "Enter reminder" then press said button

+To delete a reminder find the line you want to delete in the combonation box then push the button under it

+To change GaRI's face just press it